aholbreich/engineering-excerise1/README.md

 #### Business Requirements:

-1. Solution should provide a REST API where user can upload a CSV file with bank statements.
+1. Provide a REST API where user can upload a CSV file with bank statements.
 Take in account that this file can be huge (hundred of MBs).
 Please check sample [payload](statements.csv).

-2. Solution should have an alert system that detects transactions over 10000 EUR.
+2. Provide an alert system that detects transactions over 10000 EUR.
 For this technical challenge purpose, you can simply print the alert to console as:

 * Input: